 The discussion questions number;

-Feminist tend to stand against the nature since the notion of nature might result in biological determinism, which neglects the cultural, social or historical construction or influences on humans.
-Eventually, it legitimizes the racist and patriarchal norms which assign roles and characteristics to the certain group of people as if they should be naturally like this (Grosz, 2005, p.13).
-Regarding this, Darwin’s book the Origin of Species explaining natural selection, including sexual selection, seems to racialize and legitimize the naturalness of domination/subordination, patriarchy and power relationships; and racism since it refers to how the strongest ones are to win and the others are to lose naturally (Grosz, 2005, p.16).
-On the other hand, Grosz argues Darwin’s theories with a different perspective by taking how he considers the evolution and transformations into account so that feminists can strengthen their “nurture vs. nature” arguments with Darwin’s theory instead of standing against it.
+Many feminists tend to stand against/do not concern themselves with nature since the notion of nature has been bound up with biological determinism, which neglects the cultural, social or historical construction or influences on humans.
+It can legitimize the racist and patriarchal norms which assign roles and characteristics to the certain group of people as if they should be naturally like this (Grosz, 2005, p.13).
+Some feminists have argued that , Darwin’s book the Origin of Species explaining natural selection, including sexual selection, seems to racialize and legitimize the naturalness of domination/subordination, patriarchy and power relationships; and racism since it refers to how the strongest ones are to win and the others are to lose naturally (Grosz, 2005, p.16).
+On the other hand, Grosz argues that Darwin’s theories with a different perspective that considers the evolution and transformations and indeterminacy into account so that feminists can strengthen their “nurture vs. nature” arguments with Darwin’s theory instead of standing against it.
 Darwin explains how the contemporary species have been transforming, modifying or mutating differently than their earlier ancestors (Grosz, 2005, p.18).
 Because evolution is dynamic, including the individual, geographical and ecological variations, different conditions and circumstances, the inheritance variability combined with the exterior variability, human beings and the other species tend to change through the life struggle (Grosz, 2005, p.20-21).
 As a result, Darwin also stands for the complexities and variability through exterior conditions cultural and social rather than being fixed on the natural or inheritance.
-Therefore, feminist can readily use his arguments about nurture and dynamic/unfixed changes throughout life span (Grosz, 2005, p.14).
+Therefore, feminist can use his arguments about nurture and dynamic/unfixed changes throughout life span (Grosz, 2005, p.14).

+So Grosz adovates an affirmative critique – which is not ‘ready use’ but taking concepts inventively to new domains.

-Darwin argues 3 principles about how the species are forced to evolve: individual variation, the heritability of certain characteristics resulting in individual variation and proliferation, natural selection (Grosz, 2005, p.19).
+Darwin argues 3 principles about how the species are forced to evolve: individual variation, the heritability of certain characteristics resulting in individual variation and proliferation, and natural selection (Grosz, 2005, p.19).
 These are interrelatedly working to cause dynamic evolution for the future regardless of the past of the present of the creatures.
-Firstly, individual variation leads to variability/diversity of species such as different characteristics and features, eventually give rise to different proliferation.
+Firstly, genetic individual variation leads to variability/diversity of species such as different characteristics and features, eventually give rise to different proliferation.
 As a result of the proliferation of some species, some of the other species can be harmed or improved.
 Therefore, they would compete for natural selection (Grosz, 2005, p.19).
-Secondly, the proliferation or high reproduction of some species would cause scarcity, degradation, hostility and limited resources so that they need to eliminate the other species in order to put the world in an order (Grosz, 2005, p.19).
+Secondly, heritability rests on the proliferation or high reproduction of some species would cause scarcity, degradation, hostility and limited resources so that they need to eliminate the other species in order to put the world in an order (Grosz, 2005, p.19).
 Eventually, these two cause natural selection, meaning that natural selection would provide improvement of the certain group of the species while eliminating the others (Grosz, 2005, p.21).
-Natural selection includes both artificial and sexual selection as criteria for the natural selection because natural selection also depends on how the exterior factors such as the breeders or the other environmental conditions treat the offspring (the artificial selection) and the sexual appeal of the species to be chosen as sexual partner to reproduce in order to pass the genes through the offspring, meaning (sexual selection) (Grosz, 2005, p.21).
+Natural selection includes both artificial and sexual selection as because natural selection also depends on how the exterior factors such as the breeders or the other environmental conditions treat the offspring (the artificial selection) and the sexual appeal of the species to be chosen as sexual partner to reproduce in order to pass the genes through the offspring, meaning (sexual selection) (Grosz, 2005, p.21).
 Darwin considers sexual selection regarding the environment rather than the dictation of racial differences and choices.
 In certain geography, a certain race would be selected.
-That is why there are racial variability (Grosz, 2005, p.22-23).
+TGorsz argues that these sexual selections make for racial variability (Grosz, 2005, p.22-23).